djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 For the air-quality stations, we may model

-\[
+$$
 Z(s).
-\]
+$$

 For the trees, we model the point process generating locations.

 For districts, we model region-level outcomes and neighborhood relationships.

-The correct method depends on what the coordinates mean.
+The appropriate method depends on what the coordinates represent.

----

-## 6. Coordinate reference systems
+## Coordinate reference systems

-Coordinates have meaning only relative to a coordinate reference system, or CRS.
+Coordinates have meaning only relative to a coordinate reference system (CRS).

 A CRS specifies how positions on or near the Earth are represented numerically.